iwasahighwayman/my-white-whale/README.md

 The LED controller boxes for the lights that ran up the columns were located near the bottom of the columns (high enough in elevation to be above the snowline of a typical snow storm).
 I soldered the power wires to the battery springs inside the LED controller enclosure.
 It was a difficult job holding the wire and enclosure still with one hand, and then feed the solder into the soldering iron tip pressed against the wire and springs.
 After some trial and error, manual dexterity prevailed, albeit with a few splatters of bright silver solder onto our dark gray patio stones.
 I discovered for the smaller splatters, I could use my pocket knife to lift the splatters completely.
 But for one larger splatter, there would remain some small remnant of the splatter probably forever.

 The crossbeam LED lights controller was mounted higher up on the east column.
-I was not comfortable soldering from the large, heavy 9 foot step ladder, so i put it back into the garage and instead used a two-step step stool.
+I was not comfortable soldering from the large, heavy 9 foot step ladder, so I put it back into the garage and instead used a two-step step stool.
 I then set forth, balancing on the step stool, to perform the same soldering technique.
 I turned out the step stool proved to make things feel far more rickety, and I realized I was applying far too much solder to the iron, with this ever-growing ball of bright silver solder hanging precariously off the end of the iron, over my dark gray stones.

 Now, you need to understand that solder melts between 350 and 400 degrees fahrenheit.